Chris-Boho/stingray-vrm/README.md

 - **Generic type safety**: Proper typing for event handlers and callbacks
 - **No `any` types**: Full type coverage for compile-time error checking
 - **Custom Window typing**: Extended window object with manager references
+- **Enhanced ComponentValues**: Support for all 11 component types with specific value structures

 ### Grid System